 Wedding party/wedding guest chair alternative

 - Using a one yard cut of organza, you can create a pretty (and fast and easy) chair décor alternative.
-We used two organza options from Fabric.com, both are an amazing 118″ wide, which allows you to do two chairs with a single one-yard cut.
+We used two organza options, both were an amazing 118″ wide, which would allow you to do two chairs with a single one-yard cut.

 - Cut the organza width-wise, so you have two pieces, each 18″ x 118″.